Chris Neal: AFC Fylde

 On 15 August 2020, Neal signed with National League North club AFC Fylde; he said that after speaking with manager Jim Bentley that "what happened last year with relegation we are hoping was just a blip, for some reason it was a bit of an off-season but hopefully we can rectify that this season".
 He made 17 appearances before the 2020–21 season was curtailed due to the COVID-19 pandemic in England.
 Fylde exercised an option to extend his contract beyond the summer.
 He played 29 games in the 2021–22 season, missing November through February due to family reasons.
 Manager James Rowe described him as an "outstanding individual".
 Fylde were beaten 2–0 by Boston United in the play-off semi-finals at Mill Farm.
 Neal signed a new one-year contract in May 2022.
 He was an ever-present throughout the 2022–23 campaign as manager Adam Murray led Fylde to promotion as champions of the National League North.
 He then became the back-up goalkeeper to new signing Theo Richardson and departed the club at the end of the 2023–24 season.

 Coaching career

 Neal returned to his former club AFC Fylde as a goalkeeping coach in July 2024.
 Following the sacking of Chris Beech in September 2024, Neal was appointed joint-caretaker manager, alongside Nathan Delfouneso.
 Kevin Phillips was appointed as the club's new manager on 8 October.
 On 25 February 2025, following Phillips' departure, Neal was appointed joint-interim manager, alongside David Longwell, until the end of the 2024–25 season.
 Fylde were relegated on 18 April, and a permanent manager in Craig Mahon was named on 22 June.
+He advised Mahon to keep young goalkeeper Pat Boyes at the club.